omavashia2005/GoogleCybersecurityCertificate/README.md

 Here's the list of activities included in this repository that I finished as part of my Google Cybersecurity Professional Certificate:
 1. Controls and Compliance Checklist for a fictional toy company (exemplar at end of document)
+2. Manipulating file Permissions in Linux using Bash